ProvCheck Terms and Conditions

 12. Disputes

-Each party must, to the extent possible, continue to perform its obligations under the Agreement even if there is a dispute.
+12.2.
+Obligations continue: Each party must, to the extent possible, continue to perform its obligations under these Terms even if there is a dispute.

 13. General

-Neither party is liable to the other for any failure to perform its obligations under the Agreement to the extent caused by Force Majeure, provided that the affected party:
+13.1.
+Force Majeure: Neither party is liable to the other for any failure to perform its obligations under these Terms to the extent caused by Force Majeure, provided that the affected party:

 (a) immediately notifies the other party and provides full information about the Force Majeure;